-Family Care Personal Attendants LLC is a full-service, community-based home care provider that can provide quality care for 24 hours a day 7 days a week, or we can tailor a plan for each individual’s needs.
-We provide services for State Funded Programs, VA recipients, Private Insurance, and Private Pay clients.
+Family Care Personal Attendants LLC is a full-service, community-based in-home care agency in Baton Rouge, Louisiana, that provides quality care 24 hours a day 7 days a week.
+We can tailor a plan for each of our client’s needs.
+We provide services for State-Funded Programs, VA recipients, Private Insurance, and Private Pay clients.

 Family Care Personal Attendants offers: